 There is no definitive list of things that can cause troubles.

-Couples Counselling: When should we come to talk?
+Couples Therapy: When should we come to talk?

-Couples often think that counselling is a last resort, when things are so bad that it’s make or break time in the relationship.
-However, there are many reasons to consider talking with a couples counsellor well before you reach crisis point:
+Couples often think that therapy is a last resort, when things are so bad that it’s ‘make or break time’ in the relationship.
+However, there are many reasons to consider talking with a couples therapist well before you reach crisis point:

 Negotiating difficult situations that arise: